-One of the places where the flattening out most commonly occurs is in business.
+One of the places where flattening out most commonly occurs is in business.
 You’ve set up your company.
-You’re full of hope and good intentions.
+You’re full of hope, energy and good intentions.
 Things seem to be going along quite nicely, when all of a sudden, you find yourself on flat terrain, and no matter how hard you work, you can’t seem to get off it.
 It’s not a terrible place to be, but having said that, it’s not where you want to be.
 Certainly not for a long time.
 You want to be going up, not along.

-Plateaus can appear at any time in the life of a business.
+Plateaus can appear at any time in the life-cycle of a business.
 But the longer they go on the more frustrating they become.
 They stop you achieving your goals.
 They allow the competition to steal a march.
 Your business becomes less attractive to investors.
-The morale of you and your employees begins to drop.
+The morale of you and your team begins to drop.
 You want to get moving, but your business is becalmed.
 You’re not going anywhere.
 So what’s gone wrong?

 You had a successful formula.
-One that got you on to a certain level, so why won’t it move you on?
+One that got you to a certain level, so why can’t you scale up?
 The reason is that different rules apply at different stages of your business.
-To use the diet analogy, the approach that lost you two pounds one week, won’t necessarily do the same next week.
+To use the diet analogy, the approach that lost you two kilos one month, won’t necessarily do the same next month.
 That’s because, having lost weight, the body adapts by slowing the metabolism and increasing hunger.
-Things aren’t as simple as they look.
-You may have to work a lot harder or adopt another approach to reach your goal.
+You may have to work harder or adopt a different approach to reach your goal.

 Getting off the plateau.

-To move forward in a meaningful way, you need a meaningful strategy, one that looks at every area of your business, that explores the features that make you unique, and that looks at the steps you must take to go forward.
+To move forward in a meaningful way, you need a meaningful strategy, one that looks at every area of your business, exploring the features that make you unique, and that looks at the steps you must take to go forward.
 A strategy that is clear, simple, and understood by everyone who works for you.
 A strategy that is bespoke to your business, and built around the market that you’re in.
 A strategy that guides you, informs you.
 A strategy that gives you clear actions in both the good times and the bad.
 A strategy designed to get you off the plateau.

-If you go back to basics, and look at strategy, you’ll discover where the pinch points are, the reasons you’re not generating the cash you need.
+If you go back to basics and look at strategy, you’ll discover where the pinch points are – the reasons you’re not generating the cash you need.
 The answers to this can be many and varied –

 One way to get things moving is to see what’s happening in your business right now.
-You can take a five minute test called the Certainty Scorecard.
-It looks at all areas of your business to see where your strengths and weaknesses lie.
-It won’t solve your problems overnight, but what it will do is shine a light on those areas you need to work on to get you off the flat terrain you find yourself on.
-You can then get all areas of your business working together.
+Take a three-minute test called the Certainty Scorecard.
+It looks at all areas of your business and reveals where your strengths and weaknesses lie.
+It won’t solve your problems overnight, but what it will do is shine a light on those areas you need to work on, giving you the insights to know what needs to be done.
 You can look forward with certainty.
 You can begin to look upwards.